How to write a business plan for a lighting equipment manufacturer?

 Lastly, in the risks and mitigants subsection, list the main risks that could potentially impact the execution of your plan.
 Explain the measures you've taken to minimize these risks.
 This is vital for investors or lenders to feel confident in supporting your venture - try to proactively address any objection they might have.

-Your manufacturer of lighting equipment may face the risk of not being able to keep up with the ever-evolving technology in the industry.
+Your lighting equipment manufacturer may face the risk of not being able to keep up with the ever-evolving technology in the industry.
 You could risk falling behind in terms of quality and efficiency of your products, or you might miss out on potential opportunities for growth.
 Additionally, your business may face the risk of not being able to meet the high demand of customers.
 You could find yourself struggling to meet the needs of customers or you could be unable to keep up with the competition.

 6. The operations section